DevCTaylor/Game-Website/README.md

 8. `$=> npm install`
 9. `$=> npm run serve`

-You should have the Django application running at:
+The Django application should run at:

 http://127.0.0.1:8000/#/